The self-similar evolution of stationary point processes via persistent homology: Examples

 Numerically, the underlying mathematical assumptions of this work can be shown, in particular stationarity and ergodicity of the corresponding point process.
-It has been checked that varying the distance between neighboring lattice sites does not affect the obtained results.
+It has been checked that varying the distance between neighboring lattice sites does not affect the results, which is theoretically motivated by the stability theorems for persistent homology~\cite{Cohen-Steiner2007,Cohen-Steiner2010}.
 To this end, the specific microscopic lattice geometry can be regarded as unimportant for the displayed results.
-Furthermore, for the chosen initial ensemble of fields, $\psi_\omega(0)$, physical quantities numerically reveal (approximate) translation-invariance across the lattice, reflecting stationarity.
+Furthermore, for the chosen initial ensemble of fields, $\psi_\omega(0)$, physical quantities numerically have revealed (approximate) translation-invariance across the lattice, reflecting stationarity.
 It is easy to verify numerically that classical-statistical simulations are ergodic in the sense of recovering expectation values for intensive quantities in the limit of large lattices (in the field of quantum dynamics this property is better known as self-averaging).